-Based on these criteria, the estimates of burden of S&SHRI in Scotland are amber,

-BAG moderately accurate and relevant.
+Based on these criteria, the estimates of burden of S&SHRI in Scotland are green, BASS Highly accurate and relevant.

-The components used for the calculation are almost certainly an under-estimate - particularly of SHRI, but the impact on the DALY is likely to be relatively small because most unrecorded cases are likely to be related to injuries that carry a relatively small disability weight.
+The YLD component of the burden is almost certainly an under-estimate, but the impact on the DALY is likely to be relatively small because most unrecorded cases are likely to be related to injuries that carry a relatively small disability weight.